-The CCIM Institute Chapter Resource Manual was developed to familiarize chapter leaders with activities and programs of the Institute, assist chapter officers with their duties and responsibilities and provide reference information, guidance and suggestions.
+The CCIM Institute Chapter Resource Manual was developed to familiarize chapter leaders with activities and programs of the Institute, assist chapter officers with their duties and responsibilities and provide reference information, guidance, and suggestions.
+Information within the manual is easily adaptable to meet the needs of all chapters.
+No matter what your role next year, you will find helpful hints in making it an enjoyable and rewarding experience.

 Additions and/or corrections will be distributed periodically.
 Please make copies as necessary to ensure your chapter's leadership is well informed and up to date.

-The Chapter Resource Manual was designed to meet the needs of all chapters, with information easily adaptable to your specific situation.
 If additional assistance is needed, please contact the CCIM Institute's Chapter/Regions Department.